guanzo/vue-smooth-height/README.md

 VSM will set ```style="transition: opacity 1s, height 1s;"``` on the element during the transition.
 After the transition, it will remove the inline style.

-For simplicity, do not set your other transitions on the element as inline styles, as they will be overridden.
+For compatibility, do not set your other transitions on the element as inline styles, as they will be overridden.

 ## API
 ### $smoothElement(options)